barbazul/1kfa/mod_guide_gm.md

 ## Signals From Components

 An easy signal to notice is the physical material sitting in front of each player.
-A player makes decisions about this material and *players want their decisions to matter*.
+If it's in front of a player, their choice has put it there, and *players want their decisions to matter*.

 Look at the Dex, Int, and Str on a player's character sheet.
 Is the fiction